 Dordan's cleanroom for manufacturing medical packaging

-Timeline for medical tray design and production can take anywhere from 8-14 weeks, depending on the complexity of the part and the engineering backlog.
-It typically takes 3-4 weeks to develop the prototype; then, another 5-6 weeks to produce the tooling.
-We offer various tiers of part/process validation of the production parts, based on our customer requirements.
-We'll conduct a risk-based assessment and determine the critical dimensions in a pre-production meeting with engineering, production, and quality management.
-After we produce our first articles, we’ll provide a final part drawing that will reflect the part size with real-time production tolerances.
-You can then use this drawing for incoming material inspections.
+Timeline for medical tray design and production can take anywhere from 8-16 weeks, depending on the complexity of the part/QC requirements.
+It typically takes 3-4 weeks to develop the prototype; then, another 6-8 weeks to produce the tooling.
+We offer various tiers of quality control procedures, based on our customers' requirements.
+We'll conduct a risk-based assessment and confirm the critical dimensions in a pre-production meeting with engineering, production, and quality management.
+After we produce our first articles (or first process validation run), we’ll provide a final part drawing that will reflect the actual production tolerances (vs. estimated tolerances of engineering drawing); and, a full process capabilities report.
+You can then use this drawing/CPK data for incoming material inspections and internal validation.
+Dordan utilizes automated optical inspection equipment to rapidly provide a manufacturing baseline off which continued, and future, production runs are monitored and documented.

 Prototype and production tooling: